 Neil is an award winning Canadian Country singer / songwriter.

-A songwriter since 1959 when in high school, Neil has been a member of various garage bands through the 1960s, 1970s and 1980s as well as a member of 'Downtown Jam' - a Toronto, Ontario based group of musicians.
+A songwriter since 1959 when in high school, Neil has been a member of various garage bands through the 1960s, 1970s and 1980s as well as a member of 'Downtown Jam' - a Toronto, Ontario based group of musicians and a member of Sentimental Journey - a troupe of musicians entertaining residents at Seniors Residences in Southern Ontario.
 Neil has 5 albums and 13 singles released as well as more already in the works and planned - all available on his web site neilwyoung.com, and worldwide at Spotify, Apple Music, iTunes, Google Play, Deezer and other digital streaming sites.
-He is planning to release a 45 rpm vinyl record in late 2023.

 Neil was honoured to be named on the front cover of the July 2007 CASHBOX Magazine as “one of the awesome indies gracing our Independent Charts every week”.